rackerlabs/support-how-to/content/cloud-servers/supported-operating-systems.md

 type: article
 created_date: '2015-07-16'
 created_by: Nate Archer
-last_modified_date: '2018-04-17'
+last_modified_date: '2018-10-26'
-last_modified_by: Renée Rendon
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

 ### Supported operating systems

 Rackspace Public Cloud provides the following supported images.
 On the same date that a distributor updates an operating system (OS), Rackspace updates services to support the OS update.
 We continue to support earlier versions of the OS for a limited time after the OS update.

 We do not support OSs marked as end-of-life (EOL) by its distributor.